Taquo

 A heavy lifter is easing out of one of the platform hangers and, just for show, makes a lazy, clockwise circuit of the island before skimming out just above the chop to meet the stranded vessel.

-“Denny?”
-A familiar stamp and voice is allowed throughput directly after validation without the standard ‘announce and acknowledge’ protocol.
-A jovial face images itself somewhere within the nebulous tangle of pathways in Denny’s brain.
+A familiar stamp and voice is allowed throughput.
+A jovial face images somewhere within the nebulous tangle of pathways in Denny’s brain and it says, “Hey, Denny?
+You busy yet?”

 “Is that what it was?
 Obviously too long.
 You busy?”